magnusnosnes/LineageHomology/README.md

 singletons based on this.
 A TL is defined as a connected group of tips where state transitions between ancestral and descendant nodes have a probability lower than 50 percent.
-Singletons are defined as tips that are not connected to any other tips in this way (singletons).
+Singletons are defined as tips that are not connected to any other tips in this way.
 The method is analogous to that introduced by du Plessis et al. (2021) (DOI:
 10.1126/science.abf2946).
 LineageHomology also provides descriptions of the sizes of TLs, the number of singletons, functions to derive estimates of importation and local transmission based on this and other